Jminic81/blog650/content/posts/image-zoom-sample.md

 Comparing number of career homeruns vs. strike outs for all Players.

-Dot plot was formated so that hover feature produces first and last name of player at each data point
+Dot plot was formated so that hover feature produces first and last name of player at each data point.

 First, install packages:  Lahman, dplyr, ggplot2 and ggiraph and bring them in with libary: